Lift/Drag ratio chart

 A higher aircraft weight will not affect the glide angle but in stead the best glide speed will be higher and the rate of descend will increase too.
 In short: you will be on the ground sooner when the aircraft is heavier.

 In situations like this it really pays to know where the wind is coming from.
-Tailwind increases the glide distance.
+Tailwind increases the gliding distance.
 In case of engine failure the pilot can use this effect to reach a good landing spot.
-As winds usually increase with altitude, flying high will also help the pilot experiencing an engine failure.
+As winds usually increase with altitude, flying high will also help the pilot experiencing an engine failure in this regard.